GK-Rana/Reco/README.md

 # Python_Data_Analysis_CSV
-This repository contains a project on lists, dictionary and csv module in Python.
+This repository contains a project on #Lists, #Dictionary and #csv_module in Python.
 The project uses Baseball data for all of the players from past 100 years.

 We compute statistics and extract top_players_by_year and top_players_by_carrer.